Nguyễn Phương Khánh: Media and environmental activism

-Phương Khánh launched a project with the Southern Customs Office Department in Vietnam on April 10, 2019, and awarded 20 scholarships worth 1 million VND to 20 students with financial difficulties, awarded a youth project of a sterile drinking water supply system for Nhon Chau High School and 2 sterilized drinking water machines for Thon Tay Kindergarten, tree planting activities and marine environment cleaning in Nhon Chau island in Quy Nhơn, Bình Định Province.
-Phuong Khanh was appointed by Truong Quoc Phong, Provincial Director of Department of Culture, Sports and Tourism in Vietnam as the Tourism Ambassador of Bến Tre province from April 10, 2019, to December 31, 2021, and will work with the media and tourism promotion including the promotion of the coconut industry.
+Phương Khánh launched a project with the Southern Customs Office Department in Vietnam on 10 April 2019, and awarded 20 scholarships worth 1 million dongs to 20 students with financial difficulties, awarded a youth project of a sterile drinking water supply system for Nhon Chau High School and 2 sterilized drinking water machines for Thon Tay Kindergarten, tree planting activities and marine environment cleaning in Nhon Chau island in Quy Nhơn, Bình Định Province.
+Phuong Khanh was appointed by Truong Quoc Phong, Provincial Director of Department of Culture, Sports and Tourism in Vietnam as the Tourism Ambassador of Bến Tre province from 10 April 2019, to 31 December 2021, and will work with the media and tourism promotion including the promotion of the coconut industry.

-She attended the Vietnam International Fashion Week 2019 in Ho Chi Minh City in which she walked at the opening ceremony on April 11, 2019, and wore the creation of Chung Thanh Phong.
+She attended the Vietnam International Fashion Week 2019 in Ho Chi Minh City in which she walked at the opening ceremony on 11 April 2019, and wore the creation of Chung Thanh Phong.

 Phương Khánh became the cover girl of VietJet Air's inflight magazine One2Fly in May 2019.
 She was also featured in May 2019 in the "Proud Vietnam" project, a photo collection book to honor Vietnamese celebrities who won international pageant titles or global recognitions.
-She graced the launching of the Vietnam Áo dài Ambassador search in Ho Chi Minh City on May 16, 2019, to promote Vietnam’s national costume around the world.
+She graced the launching of the Vietnam Áo dài Ambassador search in Ho Chi Minh City on 16 May 2019, to promote Vietnam’s national costume around the world.

-She traveled to Réunion Island on June 2, 2019.
-Along with Miss Earth Air 2018, the Austrian, Melanie Mader, she attended the World Environment Day conference followed by a tree planting event on June 4, 2019, in Réunion Island.
+She traveled to Réunion Island on 2 June 2019.
+Along with Miss Earth Air 2018, the Austrian, Melanie Mader, she attended the World Environment Day conference followed by a tree planting event on 4 June 2019, in Réunion Island.
 She delivered her speech during the environmental event on the theme "How to fight global warming effectively".

-Phương Khánh reached Singapore on June 12, 2019, to promote environmental protection campaign and sat as one of the judges in the Miss Earth Singapore 2019.
+Phương Khánh reached Singapore on 12 June 2019, to promote environmental protection campaign and sat as one of the judges in the Miss Earth Singapore 2019.
 She assisted in the crowning of the eventual winner, Kimberly Ong as Singapore's representative in the Miss Earth 2019 pageant.

-On June 21, 2019, she attended the "A Diva You" fashion awards 2019 in Ho Chi Minh City with the theme "Rebellion in fashion" that took place at the White Palace Convention and Exhibition Center Pham Van Dong.
+On 21 June 2019, she attended the "A Diva You" fashion awards 2019 in Ho Chi Minh City with the theme "Rebellion in fashion" that took place at the White Palace Convention and Exhibition Center Pham Van Dong.
 In the said awards, she won Miss Elegant.

 She made a trip to the United States in the last week of June 2019 as a special guest together with Miss Earth Air 2019 Melissa Flores of Mexico in the Miss Earth USA 2018 pageant in which she crowned Emanii Davis as the winner who will represent USA in the Miss Earth 2019.
 She also participated in the clean up for Flores Park in conjunction with Las Vegas Parks & Recreation and The Clean Earth Project.